allgreed/tw-ical-feed/README.md

 # tw-ical-feed
-See your [due] dates for tasks on a calendar, generates an ics feed
+See your dates for tasks on a calendar, generates an ics feeds - one for due and one for planned dates

 ## Usage
 For now go for [dev](#dev)